-Limonata Trattoria – Albuquerque, New Mexico
+Limonata Italian Street Food Cafe – Albuquerque, New Mexico

 While contemplating a name for their second Duke City restaurant venture, Maxime and Daniela Bouneou wanted to convey the feeling of a refreshing and invigorating venue in which their patrons could relax and enjoy themselves.
 After deliberating several options, they ultimately decided on Limonata, the Italian word for lemonade.
 When Daniela proudly told her friends in Italy what the new restaurant would be named, they laughed, reminding her that Limonata is an Italian slang term for “French kiss.”

 Though Maxime and Daniela may have become a bit more “Americanized” by having lived in the United States for more than a decade, Limonata has the look, feel and most importantly, tastes of a true Italian trattoria.
-Limonata is the more informal and sassy younger sibling of Torinos @ Home, the sensational Italian ristorante many of the cognoscenti consider one of, if not the Land of Enchantment’s best for Italian cuisine.
+Limonata was launched as the more informal and sassy younger sibling of Torinos @ Home, the sensational Italian ristorante many of the cognoscenti consider one of, if not the Land of Enchantment’s best for Italian cuisine.
 Limonata’s menu focuses on simple fare–Italian street food–at relatively low prices in a relaxed, family-friendly atmosphere and as the Bouneous envisioned, it’s a refreshing change of pace.

 It’s been my experience (Gutiz comes to mind) that when a restaurant offers an outstanding chocolate croissant (also known as pain au chocolat), you’d better order one before they’re all gone.
 Don’t wait to decide if you want dessert or not.
 Order the chocolate croissant and don’t worry about saving the best for last.
 This is a life-altering chocolate croissant, on par with those at the aforementioned Gutiz.
 The croissant itself is very delicate and flaky.
 It’s also buttery, but not overly so.
 The chocolate is an adult chocolate, not the cloying kid stuff and there’s just enough of it.

-3222 Silver Street, S.W.
+3222 Silver Street, S.E.

 Albuquerque, New Mexico